-Europe is home to gorgeous tourist destinations, from London and Paris to the Amalfi Coast and Swiss Alps.
-If you don’t feel like battling crowds of tourists and locals alike, there are still plenty of places to explore throughout the continent.
-Some of the most underrated destinations in the world can be found in Europe.
+Europe is home to some of the world’s most compelling tourist destinations, from the streets of London and Paris to the stunning Amalfi Coast and towering Swiss Alps.
+Even if you don’t feel like battling throngs of tourists and locals, there are still plenty of ways to explore the continent in a style all your own.
+Avoid crowds at some popular destinations or go off the beaten path to discover underrated European destinations for a vacation unique to you.

 Undiscovered European Cities and Villages

-These nine locations are among the best hidden gems in Europe!
+These twelve locations are among the best hidden gems in Europe!

 Berchtesgaden National Park, Germany

 Many travelers think of Europe’s historic cities when planning a visit.
-The region is also home to vast natural landscapes, including the Berchtesgaden National Park in Germany.
-Snowcapped mountains, alpine lakes and 250 km of hiking trails greet visitors willing to journey to the southeast of Germany, about two hours from Munich.
+The continent is also home to vast natural landscapes, including the Berchtesgaden National Park in Germany.
+Snowcapped mountains, alpine lakes, and 250 kilometers of hiking trails greet visitors willing to journey to the southeast of Germany, about two hours from Munich.

 Faroe Islands, Denmark